-5 hacks to reading better in Spanish
+5 hacks to reading better in a foreign language

-Effectively learning Spanish means mastering 4 core skills: speaking, listening, writing and reading.
+Effectively learning a foreign language means mastering 4 core skills: speaking, listening, writing and reading.
 This last one is often very important to language learners, after speaking, as they want to be able to understand signs, read tourist guides and get a good idea of what’s on the dinner menu.
 Our personalised training, such as the Spanish courses in Leeds we run can help or more generally, putting on sessions to motivate the workforce – we’ve written an entire article about the benefits of that.
 There are also a wealth of other options as well.

 Reading short snippets of language like road signs is functional reading.
 It’s something you do to find your way or order a meal.

 Most learners want extensive reading.
 They want to read for pleasure.
 This could be magazines, feature pieces in newspapers, or novels ranging from classical literature to the latest bestseller.

 This kind of reading can be really tricky, especially if you’re not fluent in the language.
 That is why we’ve come up with the following 5 hacks to help you read better, so you can enjoy reading in the language you’re learning more!

 Some learners try to plough through articles and books without using a dictionary at all.
 While you will definitely be able to pick up a few words from context, there’ll be a lot you’re missing out on.
 It’s better to read less but understand more of it, than to read through 50 pages and understand about 10% of it.